kseto06/Honami-Ichinose-Bot/README.md

 <br>

-Note: For this project to run, it requires config files that contain the keys to authorize the different APIs, which is not shared here in this publicly in this repository.
+Note: For this project to run, it requires config files that contain the keys to authorize the different APIs, which is not shared here publicly in this repository.